Femur Fracture Statistics

 A study published in the Journal of Orthopedic Trauma in 2011 estimated the rate of femoral shaft fractures to be between 10 and 20 per 100,000 people annually.

-A study published discussed the cause of femur fractures and revealed that high-energy injuries occurred more commonly in people of younger age.
+A study published discussed the cause of femur fractures and revealed that high-energy injuries occurred more commonly in younger age people.

-A study published regarding the incidence of femur fractures by age revealed that a broken leg is more common as people age.
+A study published regarding femur fractures by age revealed that a broken leg is more common as people age.

 A study published in the Journal of Joint and Bone Surgery in 2005 estimated the rate of fatigue fractures to occur in 19.9 out of 10,000 people per year.

 There are multiple ways to fracture a bone.
 A fatigue fracture is a type of fracture that develops due to repetitive stress due to excessive use.
 When this type of fracture develops, a small crack appears in the bone.
 Therefore, a fatigue fracture of the femur is a subtype of femur fractures.
 In fact, because this crack is so small, it may not be immediately obvious on an x-ray.
 Therefore, a physician may need to use a high-resolution imaging modality, such as an MRI.Femur Fractures Account for a Significant Portion of Stress Fractures in Runners